 Avoid high-fructose drinks and foods

 Also, the uric acid impedes the production of a substance called nitric oxide which keeps your blood pressure low.
 So too much fructose is also associated with high blood pressure.
-But most fructose is turned into LDL, making LDL cholesterol, and then put into storage as fat.
+But most fructose is turned into LDL, making LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels…, and then put into storage as There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to….

-Normally fruit in nature is supplied with lots of fibre, so you feel fuller and don’t eat too much.
+Normally fruit in nature is supplied with lots of Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass…, so you feel fuller and don’t eat too much.
 But mankind, in his infinite wisdom, has learnt how to extract only the juice, or the fructose, and add it into foods.
 So, drinking any juice, including apple or orange juice, gives you quite high levels of fructose.
 Most fizzy drinks are absolutely loaded with ‘high-fructose corn syrup’ which is the worst sugar of all.